samuelsonric/PolynomialOptimization.jl/docs/src/guide.md

 difficulty now lies in finding the point. `PolynomialOptimization` implements a state of the art [solution extraction algorithm](https://doi.org/10.1016/j.laa.2017.04.015), which can relatively quickly (the cost is essentially that of performing an SVD on the moment matrix) obtain solutions.
-This will only be guaranteed to work if the problem was indeed optimal and there were finitely many solutions in the first place.
+This will only be guaranteed to work if the problem was indeed optimal, there were finitely many solutions in the first place, and a "good" moment matrix is obtained (i.e., a dense matrix and no low-rank solver was employed) - but there is an alternative which might work well in case these conditions are not satisfied (apart from optimality, obviously), more on this below.
 The function [`poly_solutions`](@ref) gives an iterator that delivers all the (potential) solutions one at a time in an arbitrary order.
 Alternatively, [`poly_all_solutions`](@ref) directly calculates all the solutions and grades them according to how much they